vaish-poldasu/vaish-poldasu/README.md

 <br><br>
 <p align="center">
   <strong>Found this helpful?
-A ⭐️ or follow would be awesome! t</strong>
+A ⭐️ or follow would be awesome!</strong>
 </p>